 There are various challenges the mill owners face from time to time.
 In the textile industry, to stay abreast of the new technology, the mills have to modernize their existing machinery at regular intervals.
 To modernize, the mills require funds, which is achieved by maintaining the finest quality and productivity.
 The entrepreneurs running this huge industry are well aware of the same.
 If one is losing productivity and quality probably will suffer.
 It’s a basic principle for all.
 Everyone has to work hard because it’s the industry which has to be operated at an optimum level.

 The RTMA has been putting up various reports and memoranda to the Government of India, the Government of Rajasthan, and various committees and meetings, from time to time.
 The RTMA keeps in touch with the Government on how the mills can get power at a cheaper rate.
 Rajasthan has a huge base for Solar and Wind power.
 A requisition that power can be made available at Rs.
 5.50 per unit, which is now around Rs.
 6.30 per unit for consumption of 1MW or below, has been put up for approval.
 As there are lots of expansions coming up in non-conventional energy (which is solar), we are trying to make mills sustainable on the power front, and the state of Rajasthan can prosper further.

-The Directory 2019 – the 26th series – provides details about each member mills in regards toinvestment, consumption in raw material, production, import, export etc. along with theaddress, telephone and fax number and e-mails address of the offices and officers inRajasthan and the Country, related to the textile industry.
-Thus it has become good reference book for research and marketing of the goods and machinery relating to the textile industry.
+The Directory 2021 the 28th series – provides details about each member millin regards to investment, and consumption ofraw material, production, import, export, etc. along with the address, telephone, fax number and e-mail address of the offices and officers in Rajasthan and the country, related to the textile industry.
+Thus, it has become a good reference book for research and marketing of the goods and machinery relating to the textile industry.